 Professional Lawn Aeration in Grand Rapids & West Michigan

-Of all the different things done to build and keep a thick healthy lawn, aeration (or core cultivation) is second only to fertilizing.
+Of all the different things done to build and keep a thick healthy yard, lawn aeration (or core cultivation) is second only to fertilizing.
 Aeration opens the soil to allow air, water, and fertilizer to reach the root zone of the turf.
 It also reduces thatch and “softens” the soil.
 You can think of aeration as the “secret” ingredient that helps make every other lawn care service done on your lawn deliver the best possible results; therefore, to complement our other lawn care services, we offer professional lawn aeration in Grand Rapids and most of West Michigan.

 Keeping Thatch Under Control